 There’s good news, and bad news concerning USDA Home Loans in NC.
-First the Good News: USDA Map changes scheduled to go into effect on February 1, 2015 made some parts of the state ineligible for the program, but mostly it’s NEIGHBORHOODS, not whole cities that lost access to the program .
+First the Bad News: USDA Map changes scheduled to go into effect on February 1, 2015 made some parts of the state ineligible for the program, but mostly it’s NEIGHBORHOODS, not whole cities that lost access to the program .
 The GOOD NEWS?
 Anyone trying to get a USDA Home Loan is having a much QUICKER time, with fewer underwriting delays!

-The USDA Map Changes proposed for NC are massive.
-More than 1/3 of the ENTIRE state of North Carolina could lose the ability to offer USDA Home Loans.
+The USDA Map Changes in NC are massive.
+More than 100 neighborhoods and communities in the state of North Carolina lost the ability to offer USDA Home Loans.
 Since we “get rural fast” here in NC, that’s pretty significant.
 BUT, the changes where not as WHOLESALE as they first told us to expect, so we’re breathing a sigh of relief, until October, when they are scheduled to “tighten up” some more.

-Because these map changes are so radical, many first time homebuyers decided to go ahead and buy this spring, and we are seeing homes with MULTIPLE offers coming in.
+Because these map changes are so radical, many first time home buyers are deciding to go ahead and buy this spring, and we are seeing homes with MULTIPLE offers coming in.
 Although the USDA Home Loan Program is NOT just for First Time Home Buyers, this is the part of the market we are seeing really take advantage of the program!
-Because of that “rush” of people wanting to use the program, there are delays in getting files underwritten are coming too.
+Because of that “rush” of people wanting to use the program, we know the delays in getting files underwritten are coming too.
 To head off some of that frustration, we figured we’d explain the USDA Home Loan Underwriting process.

 Let’s say you are using the MCC Credit offered through NCHFA, and you are getting a USDA Home Loan.
 First your loan is sent through the Automated Underwriting System for USDA called GUS.
 That system gives us the first set of Underwriting “stipulations” or requests.

 If you are getting an MCC Credit or using a Grant to cover part of your closing costs, then your loan goes to NC Housing, for their underwriters to look at the file.
 Again, the Bank’s Underwriter looked at the documents, the Automated System did a review of the numbers, the USDA Underwriter looked at the file and now the FOURTH person is looking at the file.

 Through this process, it is likely that we could ask you for documentation 6 or 7 times.
 That is frustrating.
 We know that... and we apologize for this hassle upfront… there’s very little we can do about it. (but we’ve put together this list of 7 things you can do to help get things looked at Faster!)

-In March of 2013, it’s currently taking almost 3 weeks for a loan to get fully underwritten by the Bank, USDA Home Loan Underwriters and NC Housing in NC.
-We understand that it’s 30 days in neighboring SC and Virginia.
+In March of 2015, it’s currently taking almost 2 weeks for a loan to get fully underwritten by the Bank, USDA Home Loan Underwriters and NC Housing in NC.
+We understand that it’s a good 15 days in neighboring SC and Virginia.